Pistachio Salmon Salad

 - 1 Tablespoons water

 - When salmon is cooked, remove from the oven and place one filet on each salad.
-Top each salad with fresh parsley and serve with spicy harissa dressing on the side.
+Top each salad with fresh parsley and drizzle harissa dressing on top.